viorble/Lecture-Database/ch06_normalization_of_database_tables.md

 - A problem with normalization is that joining a larger number of tables takes additional input/output (I/O) operations, thereby reducing system speed
 - Defects in unnormalized tables include the following:
   - Data updates are less efficient because tables are larger
-  - Indexing is more cumbersome
-  - lead to data redundancy
+  - Lead to data redundancy

 # Examples of Denormalization
 ![bg right:60% w:90%](restricted/CTable06_06.jpg)